“We need art, and I do think it can relieve stress. What is stress? It’s worrying about something in the future. Art is now.”

 Drawing from Life

 In late February, the National Portrait Gallery in London opens David Hockney: Drawing from Life.
 As a career-long survey of drawings from private and public collections worldwide, it demonstrates Hockney’s extensive exploration into various media, from early collages and delicate colored-pencil portraits, to more recent charcoal sketches and brightly hued digital drawings.
 Drawing from Life’s particular focus on portraiture centers on Hockney’s representations of certain close companions over the decades: his longtime muse, the textile designer Celia Birtwell; curator Gregory Evans; master printer Maurice Payne; and the artist’s mother, Laura Hockney.
 The fifth fascinating sitter to be highlighted is Hockney himself, in scrutinizing self-portraits that date as far back as his teenage years.
 Reviewing the retrospective in The Guardian, Jonathan Jones writes: “Hockney here is not a star but a stare. . . .
 The intensity of Hockney’s self-inspection, fag in mouth, bears comparison with Rembrandt.”
 Celia Birtwell, reflecting on Hockney’s many portraits of her since the late 1960s, notes: “We only ever see ourselves in the mirror, we never ever see how we really are.
 He sees you as you really are.”
-The exhibition travels to New York, to the Morgan Museum and Library, in Fall 2020.

 “You have to look and ask questions … about what you are seeing all the time.
 Drawing makes you see things clearer, and clearer, and clearer still.
 The image is passing through you in a physiological way, into your brain, into your memory—where it stays—it’s transmitted by your hands.”